Forbes - Our Automotive History

 The Staff at Forbes Motors wish to announce the passing of Ralph A. Forbes on September 11, 2014 at the age of 90.

 It is with sadness that the Forbes family announces the peaceful passing of Ralph Ainslie Forbes on September 11, 2014 in his 91st year.
-Ralph’s life was devoted to his family, his automobile business and his philanthropic endeavours in the community.
+Ralph’s life was devoted to his family, his automobile business and his philanthropic endeavors in the community.

 He was past-president of the Welland Optimist Club, the Kitchener Kiwanis Club and the KW Federated Appeal.
 He was active in the Waterloo Regional Police Safety Village and many other community charities, hospitals and also a director of the Waterloo Mutual Insurance Company and the Economical Insurance Company.
 His career in the automobile industry spanned 65 years, during which time he was President and Chairman of Forbes Motors Limited, Welland, Elmira and Kitchener-Waterloo.